Advanced Surgical Solutions for Strabismus

 Strabismus in Adults

 Adults with misaligned eyes usually experience double vision and often have trouble focusing when reading or working.
 Adults also notice visible changes when one or both eyes are deviating.
 Strabismus in adults can place severe limitations on your life, including inhibiting your ability to drive and work.
-While glasses and patching can be effective, strabismus surgery is often needed to correct the misalignment.
+While glasses and patching can be effective, strabismus surgery, also called eye muscle surgery, is often needed to correct the misalignment.

 Adrienne discusses her experience with strabismus surgery